suusanp/stealth-health/m3/Architechture.md

 6. **Local Data Storage:**

    - To enhance security, fitness and health data will be stored locally on the user's device.
-Encryption techniques, such as **SQLCipher**, will be used.
+Encryption techniques, such as **SQLCipher** [^4]: , will be used.
 More justification and details can be found in part 6.

 7. **Limited Collection:**